 - Brick Lane

-The epic-centre of the street art scene in London.
 Brick Lane has it all and is a great place to see all the latest street art and graffiti.
+It is the epic-centre of the street art scene in London

 The wider Shoreditch area generally runs from the area of Brick Lane up towards Old Street.
 There are many places to see street art along the way.